africanmoose/DigitalGardenV/src/site/notes/5x - Arts/54 Writing/54.08 Productivity book/01 Make it visible.md

 As always, the first tools I will mention are traditional non-electronic tools.
 There is a reason that these tools have persisted through the centuries: they actually work.

 Paper is an incredible invention: It's cheap, easily personalized, can function as a note-taking center, sketch book, calendar and to do list without needing to purchase any higher tier level to unlock these functions.
 Paper doesn't require recharging, is recycleable, portable and flexible.
-It is also capabal of being organized into highly sophisticated and complex systems.
+It is also capable of being organized into highly sophisticated and complex systems.

 I always suggest starting with paper, since it will inform which electronic tool you will end up using.